somenath203/Greeting-Web-App/README.md

 ### Step 1
 You need to install Node.js first in order to use this app in your system.
 To install node.js, click here => https://nodejs.org/en/
-(Ignore this step if Node.js is already installed in your system)
+(ignore this step if Node.js is already installed in your system).

 ### Step 2
 After this, download **Greeting-Web-App** folder in your system.